usyd-meta-lab/Perceptual-Discrimination-Task/README.md

 ### Additional Variables from External Scripts
 - **participant_info_paid**, **participant_info_SONA**, **demographics**
-  - Trials that capture participant info, consent, or demographic details (defined in `info_sheets.js`).
+  - Trials that capture participant info, consent, or demographic details (defined in `info_sheets.js` which is read in from the lab website automatically).
-  - Customize these if your IRB/ethics requires different info.
+  - Customize these if your ethics requires different info.
 - **DEBRIEF_SONA**
   - Debrief screen for SONA participants (also in `info_sheets.js`).